LaurieLBaker/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Data Science Lecturer at the [Data Science Campus](http://datasciencecampus.ons.gov.uk/), Office for National Statistics and an Affiliate Researcher at the University of Glasgow.
+I am a Visiting Assistant Professor at [Bates College](https://www.bates.edu/) in Maine and an Affiliate Researcher at the University of Glasgow.
 I am a disease ecologist and marine biologist by training with a keen interest in programming, data science, and the use of novel data sources in research.
-Keep up with my data science explorations and science communication in [posts](#posts).
-You can find out more about my research in [projects](#projects) and my teaching in [courses](/courses).
+You can keep up with my data science explorations and science communication in [posts](#posts).
+Find out more about my research in [projects](#projects) and my teaching in [courses](/courses).